How to build a website like Airbnb

 Chesky and Gebbia got the idea for Airbnb by identifying an underused asset: extra space people had in their homes.
 In our experience, this is a very common way founders land on marketplace ideas: they look around and spot inefficiencies.

-Another road to a great marketplace idea is identifying a problem founders have themselves—and how it could be solved by a marketplace.
-Chesky and Gebbia, too, got their idea by looking at the empty space in their own apartment.
-They also quickly realised that the other side of the marketplace had a problem too: difficulty finding hotel rooms during peak demand.
+Another road to a great marketplace idea is identifying a problem founders have themselves—and how a marketplace could solve it.
+Chesky and Gebbia got their idea by looking at the empty space in their own apartment.
+They also quickly realized that the buyer side of the marketplace had a problem too: difficulty finding hotel rooms during peak demand.

-These days, we also often see a third path: identifying a niche market that is poorly served on existing platforms (or any other improvement to the offering of an established player).
+These days, we also often see a third path: identifying a niche market that is poorly served on existing platforms (or improving an established player’s offering).

 The latter is how many interesting Airbnb competitors have emerged—Sharetribe customer Socialbnb is a great example.